Graph Defense Diffusion Model: Detailed Implementations

 \subsection{Information Propagation Process Module}

-In the information propagation process, the node representation $\mathbf{Z}$ and the representation $\mathbf{t}_{emb}$ of the timestep $t$ are concatenated as the input of GT.
+In the information propagation process, the node representation $\mathbf{Z}$ and the representation $\mathbf{t}_{emb}$ of the timestep $t$ are concatenated as the input of GT or GNN.
 GRU adaptively retains important information inputting the output of GT and the nodes' hidden features $\mathbf{H}$:

-where $\mathbf{t}_{emb}$ is the representation of timestep $t$. $\mathbf{A}^t$ is the adjacency matrix of the graph at the current timestep $t$. ${\rm GT}(\cdot)$ represents Graph Transformer, which performs attentive information propagation between nodes, allowing each node to aggregate local feature information from its neighborhood in the graph. ${\rm GRU}(\cdot)$ represents Gated Recurrent Unit (GRU).
+where $\mathbf{t}_{emb}$ is the representation of timestep $t$. $\mathbf{A}^t$ is the adjacency matrix of the graph at the current timestep $t$. ${\rm GT}(\cdot)$ and ${\rm GNN}(\cdot)$ represent Graph Transformer and Graph Neural Network, which perform attentive information propagation between nodes, allowing each node to aggregate local feature information from its neighborhood in the graph. ${\rm GRU}(\cdot)$ represents Gated Recurrent Unit (GRU).

 To update the global contextual feature $\mathbf{c}^l$, the representation of each node and the current global contextual feature $\mathbf{c}^l$ are concatenated and applied a mean operation as the input of a MLP.
 The output of the MLP serves as the global contextual feature for the next layer: